Nothing understands “I’ve made it” quite like emotional intelligence.

 The Five Main Components of Emotional Intelligence in the Workplace

-2. Self-regulation: This involves controlling or redirecting disruptive emotions and impulses.
-For instance, an employee who can stay calm and composed during a conflict is demonstrating self-regulation.
+- Self-regulation: This involves controlling or redirecting disruptive emotions and impulses.
+For instance, an employee who can stay calm and composed during a conflict demonstrates self-regulation.

-3. Motivation: This is a passion for work that goes beyond money and status.
-An employee who is motivated by their love for their job, even when faced with challenges, shows high emotional intelligence.
+- Motivation: This passion for work goes beyond money and status.
+Employees motivated by their love for their job show high emotional intelligence even when faced with challenges.

-4. Empathy: This is the ability to understand the emotional makeup of other people.
-A team leader who can understand and validate a team member’s feelings during a difficult project is showing empathy.
+- Empathy: This is the ability to understand the emotional makeup of other people.
+A team leader who can understand and validate a team member’s feelings during a complex project shows empathy.

-5. Social skills: This involves managing relationships to move people in the desired direction.
-For example, a salesperson who can build rapport with a potential client and steer the conversation towards a sale is demonstrating good social skills.
+- Social skills: Involve managing relationships to move people in the desired direction.
+For example, a salesperson who can build rapport with a potential client and steer the conversation towards a sale demonstrates good social skills.

 How to Maximize Emotional Intelligence in the Workplace

-To maximize EI, it’s important to practice active listening, seek feedback, reflect on your emotions, and work on your communication skills.
+To maximize EI, it is important to practice active listening, seek feedback, reflect on one’s emotions, and work on one’s communication skills.

-Regular training and workshops can also help improve emotional intelligence across the organization.
+Regular EI training and workshops can also help improve emotional intelligence across the organization.

 Recognizing Where Greater Emotional Intelligence is Required